Round whitefish: Human uses and influence

 Round whitefish is not a primary target of subsistence or sport fisheries.
 Relatively, low numbers of round-fish are caught, and currently, there are not any fisheries that specifically target these species.

 Human activity near round whitefish habitats have some influence on these species.
 Various studies have taken place near developing projects to learn if and how nearshore developments, such as mining, are influencing fish populations.
-A slight decrease has been observed in round whitefish globally, and this small decline may be caused by various reasons.
+Currently, the global population is estimated to be either stable or gradually declining globally per the IUCN Red List species assessment.
 In several studies, a decrease in round-fish food sources has been observed as well as a decrease in water quality.
 Human influence, on a broader scale, fuels the global warming phenomenon, currently occurring.
 Although, this change in round-fish populations is minimal in comparison to other aquatic species, this could grow into a larger problem if global warming continues to progress.
-Round whitefish live and spawn in cold waters, so if ocean temperatures continue to rise as a result of global climate change, these species may be greatly impacted.
-If these influences are detrimental enough, conservation measures may need to be taken into consideration for the round whitefish.
+Round whitefish live and spawn in cold waters, so if water temperatures continue to rise as a result of global climate change, this species may be impacted.
+If these influences are detrimental enough, broader conservation measures may need to be taken into consideration for the round whitefish.

+On a local scale, biotic and abiotic factors can threaten round whitefish and even lead to their extirpation.
+Predation from native and introduced species such as yellow perch (Perca flavescens), smallmouth bass (Micropterus dolomieu) and rainbow smelt (Osmerus mordax) are detrimental to existing populations and may prevent reintroductions of round whitefish.
+Competition for food resources in younger life stages with juvenile smelt can also be limiting.
+Acid rain has been cited as contributing to round whitefish decline in New York.
+Siltation, which can damage spawning habitat, and chloride pollution from road salt runoff may also impact round whitefish in developed areas.